Grandparents of dead Kansas girl raised concerns to agency

 Olivia’s body was found Friday nearly nine blocks from her Kansas City home, from which her father had reported her missing.
 Authorities haven’t released how she died.

-Elisabeth Jansen said she talked to the Kansas Department for Children and Families on June 21, expressing fears that drugs were in the home Olivia lived in.
+Elisabeth Jansen said she expressed fears to the Kansas Department for Children and Families on June 21 that drugs were in the home where Olivia lived.

-“We knew it was bad, but we had no idea what we’re finding out now,” her grandfather said.
+“We knew it was bad, but we had no idea what we’re finding out now,” Howard Jansen II said.

-Their son and Kirkpatrick kept Olivia from them, and they hadn’t seen the girl since March, the grandparents said, adding that Olivia’s biological mother was going to let them take care of the girl once she got out of prison.
+Their son and Kirkpatrick kept Olivia from them, and they hadn’t seen the girl since March, the grandparents said, adding that Olivia’s biological mother was going to let them take care of the girl once she was released from prison.

 Laura Howard, secretary of the Department for Children and Families, said her agency reviews critical incidents to determine if there are any policies or procedures that need to be addressed.

-The grandparents were among the dozens if people gathered outside the Wyandotte County courthouse when District Attorney Mark Dupree announced that their son and his girlfriend had been charged with felony murder, aggravated endangering a child and criminal desecration in Olivia’s death.
+The grandparents were among the dozens of people gathered outside the Wyandotte County courthouse when District Attorney Mark Dupree announced that their son and his girlfriend had been charged with felony murder, aggravated endangering a child and criminal desecration in Olivia’s death.

 Dupree said there was nothing he could say to ease their pain, but vowed to seek justice for “baby Olivia.”